Georgia in the American Revolution: Two battles of Augusta

 Gangs of marauders roamed the region between Savannah and Augusta.
-More important, Lieutenant Colonel Elijah Clarke came down from his haven in North Carolina, rallied 600 men who had taken a recent oath of allegiance to the king, and attacked Augusta on September 14, 1780.
+More importantly, Lieutenant Colonel Elijah Clarke came down from his haven in North Carolina, rallied 600 men who had taken a recent oath of allegiance to the king, and attacked Augusta on September 14, 1780.
 In a desperate four-day battle Clarke besieged Brown and his Rangers and Indian allies at the Mackay House outside town.
 Lieutenant Colonel John Harris Cruger and his New York Loyalists from Ninety-Six came to the relief of Brown's garrison.
 Though tradition blames Brown for hanging thirteen prisoners, Cruger probably gave the order to carry out the punishment mandated by Cornwallis for those who took up arms after swearing allegiance to the king.

 Clarke beat a hasty retreat to North Carolina, hounded by Indians and Loyalists.
 Cornwallis dispatched a force of Loyalists under Lieutenant Colonel Patrick Ferguson to cut off Clarke's band.
 Instead, Clarke's friends from the mountains swarmed down under their own leaders, caught Ferguson on Kings Mountain, and scored a decisive victory on October 7, 1780.
 Clarke's raid upon Augusta triggered the events that led to Kings Mountain.

 Alarmed by the resurgence of the Whigs under leaders like Clarke, Benjamin Few, and John Twiggs, Brown constructed Fort Cornwallis on the grounds of St. Paul's Church.
 In April Clarke returned to the Georgia backcountry to harass Loyalists and threaten Augusta.
 Major General Nathanael Greene, the new Continental commander in the South, ordered General Andrew Pickens and his South Carolina militia, and Lieutenant Colonel Henry "Lighthorse Harry" Lee with his legion, to join Clarke in besieging Augusta.
-Lee captured valuable stores at Galphin's plantation at Silver Bluff, and with Pickens and Clark, began the siege of Augusta on May 22, 1781.
+Lee captured valuable stores at Galphin's plantation at Silver Bluff and, with Pickens and Clark, began the siege of Augusta on May 22, 1781.
 In the course of a two-week battle, Lee's engineers constructed a wooden tower from which a cannon could reach the interior of Fort Cornwallis.
 Brown had no choice but to surrender on June 5, 1781.
 The capture of Augusta gave American peace negotiators in Paris reason to demand the independence of Georgia even though Savannah remained in British hands for the ensuing year.